ianmcloughlin/emerging_technologies/assessment/instructions.md

 Your commit history should demonstrate how your solution to each task evolved.
 There should be evidence of incremental improvements, clarifications, and revisions.

 ## Marking Scheme

-Your submission will be graded based on the following five categories.
+Your submission will be graded based on five categories, each carrying equal weight.
-Each category carries equal weight.

-Remember, we can only evaluate what is in your repository.
-It should contain evidence of achievement of the criteria below.
+We can only evaluate what is in your repository, so ensure it contains evidence of achievement in the criteria below.
-The examiners' overall impression may affect marks in each category.
+The overall impression formed by the examiners may influence marks in each category.

 ### Presentation

-- Well-organized and clean repository structure.
+- Your repository should be well-organized, with a clear and logical structure.
-- Clear narrative in notebooks.
-- Repository contents and purpose are easy to understand.
+- Your README should clearly explain the purpose of your repository and how to run any code it contains.
+- Your notebook should present a clear narrative, making it easy to follow your thought process.
+- A knowledgeable expert reviewing your repository should be able to understand its contents without your help.

 ### Research

-- Evidence of research on relevant topics.
+- Your submission should demonstrate research on relevant topics, showing an understanding of computational theory.
-- Building upon the literature and documentation.
+- You should build upon existing literature and documentation rather than just presenting basic solutions.
-- Appropriate referencing and comparisons to similar work.
+- References and comparisons to similar work should be included.
+- References should be put into context - how and why they are relevant to your submission.

 ### Documentation

-- Clear and concise explanations of concepts.
-- Informative comments in code.
-- Inclusion of standard repository files.
+- Your repository should contain standard files, such as a README, to provide context for your work.
+- All concepts should be clearly and concisely explained within your notebooks.
+- Code should include informative comments that clarify its purpose and functionality.
+- Your notebook should include an introduction providing context and a conclusion to summarize any results.

 ### Development

-- Correct, efficient, and clean code.
+- Your code should be correct, efficient, and well-structured.
-- Use of standard programming structures, algorithms, and tests.
+- Standard programming structures, algorithms, and testing methods should be applied where appropriate.
-- Clean architecture.
+- The overall architecture of your code should be clean, demonstrating good software development practices.
+- Your code should demonstrate your knowledge of established style conventions and norms.

 ### Consistency

-- A detailed commit history with many incremental changes.
+- Your commit history should show detailed, incremental changes over time.
-- Steady work on tasks throughout the semester.
+- There should be evidence of steady progress on tasks throughout the semester, rather than last-minute submissions.
-- Evidence of review and refinement in the repository.
+- Your repository should reflect a process of review and refinement, demonstrating continuous improvement.
+- Your commit history should demonstrate your refinement of both code and explanations over time.